EzekielGuarin/WD-FINAL-PROJECT/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+Home Page - This is the home page and the brief overview of my personal website.
+About Me - This will display all my personal informations as well as my achivements, school works, and my progress.
+Project Showcase - This will display all my previous works in IT0043.
+Design Gallery - This will display the unique designs and animations that I made.
+Contact - This will display my contact informations.

 Guiding Question:
 - What is the project - This project is about showcasing my skills and past projects.
 - Whats the purpose - It's to highlight my skills, experience and qualifications.